McCambley/JavaScript30/custom-video-player/README.md

 - Change volume with up and down arrows

+- Adjust shadow progress bar on mousemove so that you may see where you'll fast forward to

 - Finally, gotta add a functioning full screen button.

 ### [View the project live here!](https://mccambley.github.io/JSPlayground/custom-video-player/)